gtsli/grocery_e-receipt/approaches/README.md

 # Gradient Boosted Decision Trees

 This approach to understand receipt mappings involes the use of Gradient Boosted Decision Trees.
+Please see supporting documents for our underlying decision to use this algorithm and how it fundamentally works.

 ## Running